atelierbram/blog/content/colorschemes-sublime/index.md

 </code></pre>

 ### Workflow
 First of all, a visual reference for the colorscheme you are working on is indispensable.
 Something which works really well in my experience is [these kind of colorscheme labs](http://localhost/~bram/syntax-highlighting/duotones/demo/dark/), which basically is just a webpage containing colorscheme color-tiles (_using sixteen Sass variables for colors_), some code-samples in a few different languages, and Prism being used as a syntax-highlighter.
-Ones happy with the colorvalues, then those hex-values can be copied over to the Base16-schemes.
+In order to make editing the colors less cumbersome, it helps to tweak the values for saturation and lightness in the HSL format.
+Ones happy with the colorvalues, it's not that difficult to convert them to hex-values, either from DevTools, or some other trustworthy colortool, and then manually copy those hex-values over to the Base16-schemes.

 ![demotiles for DuoTones dark colorscheme](http://atelierbram.github.io/syntax-highlighting/assets/img/svg/duotones-dark_1200x300.svg)
 [demotiles for DuoTones dark colorscheme](http://atelierbram.github.io/syntax-highlighting/duotones/demo/dark)